We often receive questions from riders around the globe wondering

-Egypt is a nation of 90 million people, and while there might be unrest in
+Egypt is a nation of 100 million people, and while we had periods of

 What are the roads like in Cross Egypt

-A. The roads throughout Cross Egypt Challenge route
+A. The roads throughout Cross Egypt Challenge are

-vary in conditions.
+mostly paved, however they vary in condition.
 We ride on good roads, bad roads, and in very few

 areas no roads at all.
 As we ride through remote areas, expect a lot of